AkashPatilkulkarni/Data-Science-/README.md

 # Data-Science-
-This Repository contains small projects and Assignments with respect to Python, machine Learning .
+This Repository contains small projects and Assignments concerning Python, and machine Learning.